How to put on ptex ankle sleeve (8 Easy Steps)

 No matter what type of injury you have, you should rest for a few days to allow your foot to recover before returning to your typical activities.

-While a sleeve can help you feel better while you’re active, it doesn’t imply you should be running about with a sprained ankle.
+While a sleeve can help you feel better while you’re active, it doesn’t imply that you should run about with a sprained ankle.

 Don’t Wear Your Sleeve Too Much

-You should not leave your sleeve on for any longer than is absolutely required.
-The usual range of motion is restricted by a brace.
+You should not leave your sleeve on for any longer than absolutely required.
+A brace restricts the usual range of motion.
 When used incorrectly, it can damage ligaments and cause chronic instability.

 If you’re an athlete, you may need to wear a brace while participating in sports to avoid further injury.
 Sleeves, fortunately, “do not impede performance, speed, or agility,” according to research.

-Do I Wear Ankle Sleeve Over or Under Sock?
+Do I Wear Ankle Sleeve Over or Under Socks?

-For optimal compression and pain relief, most sleeves should be worn under the sock.
-If you’re uncomfortable, you can wear an athletic sock under the sleeve.
+Most sleeves should be worn under the sock for optimal compression and pain relief.
+You can wear an athletic sock under the sleeve if you’re uncomfortable.

 Should I Wear An Ankle Sleeve All Day?

-To keep your ankles stable and prevent further damage to the affected area, you should wear your sleeve while doing your usual tasks.
+Wearing your sleeve while performing your usual tasks will keep your ankles stable and prevent further damage to the affected area.

 However, you should avoid overusing a sleeve because it might weaken your ligaments and joints over time.
 Instead, seek advice from a professional on how long you should wear your sleeve.